An Expert's Guide To Treating Post-Summer Hyperpigmentation

 “Use dermatologist-recommended products that help brighten the skin.
 [I recommend] products that contain niacinamide, vitamin C, bakuchiol, and/or retinol, especially in serum formulations,” says Dr. Rodney.

 Niacinamide (vitamin B3) is known for its ability to fade hyperpigmentation, and vitamin C helps brighten skin while defending against free radical damage.
-Retinol – and its natural alternative, bakuchiol – foster skin cell turnover to reveal brighter skin, as well.
+Retinol – and its natural alternative, bakuchiol – foster skin cell turnover to reveal brighter skin.

-Some of our favorites include Bye Bye Dark Spots Niacinamide Serum, $29, Good (Skin) Days C’s The Day Serum, $26, and Versed Skin Press Restart Gentle Retinol Serum, $22.
+Some of our favorites include Bye Bye Dark Spots Niacinamide Serum, $29, and Versed Skin Press Restart Gentle Retinol Serum, $22.
 For bakuchiol, try Herbivore Bakuchiol Retinol Alternative Smoothing Serum, $54.

 4. Consider an In-Office Treatment

-Dr. Murphy-Rose says, “In early fall, many of my patients will come in for in-office procedures to help correct and reverse hyperpigmentation, whether from sunspots or melasma or something else.
+Dr. Murphy-Rose says, “In early fall, many of my patients will come in for in-office procedures to help correct and reverse hyperpigmentation, whether from sunspots, melasma or something else.
 In-office laser treatments and chemical peels are very popular and effective.”

-She adds that she’s personally seen excellent results using a combination of lasers that target the pigment and with resurfacing lasers like Clear + Brilliant and LaseMD.
+She adds that she’s personally seen excellent results using a combination of lasers targeting the pigment and resurfacing lasers like Clear + Brilliant and LaseMD.
 If you go this route, do seek out a reputable, board-certified dermatologist with extensive laser experience.
 And don’t forget to slather your sunscreen after, otherwise you risk undoing that expensive treatment.